 Markets-- Explore the local Mercado de Anton Martin and the upscale & trendy Mercado San Miguel.

 about €25 a plate.
-I loved it and think everybody should give it a try.
+I loved it!
+Everybody should give it a try.
 2. Sea urchin - so fresh and soft with a pudding texture that melts in your mouth, It almost tastes like a dessert.
-My first time trying it was at this market and I fell in love with it.
-Since, I've had it in Japan and New York City and my favorite spot to try them at is still this market.
-Its the freshest form of them all.
-They actually open it in front of you, sprinkle a dash of salt on top and the squeeze of a lemon is all it takes to eat this delicacy that is better enjoyed raw.
+My first time trying it was at this market, and I fell in love with it.
+Since I've had it in Japan and New York City and my favorite spot to have them is still this market.
+It's the freshest form of them all.
+They open it in front of you, sprinkle a dash of salt on top, and the squeeze of lemon is all it takes to eat this delicacy that is better enjoyed raw.

-3. Forget happy hour oysters, Concha de Malaga is where its at.
-Its fished in the South of Spain in the beach town of Malaga.
-I'm not sure if its sold in the states but its definite a local find in Madrid so a great place to give it a try.
-During our seafood adventures we also became obsessed with boquerones, I recommend giving those a try as well.
+3. Forget happy hour oysters; Concha de Malaga is where it's at—caught in the South of Spain in Malaga's beach town.
+I'm not sure if it's sold in the states, but it's a local find in Madrid, so a great place to give it a try.
+During our seafood adventures, we also became obsessed with boquerones; I recommend giving those a try as well.
 The stall right across from this one has great ones.
-You have to order a full plate though as single units are not sold but they are small so between two people its totally doable.
-Another great place to try boquerones is at Mercado de Anton Martin (where we went ham tasting) and any tapas bar will have them as they are very common in Spain.
-For a night cap, take a stroll in the area of La Gran Via, making a stop at Circulo de Bellas Artes where you can visit its rooftop for some cocktails and city view. *Note: there's a fee to go up and drinks could be a bit overpriced.
+You have to order a full plate, though, as single units are not sold, but they are small, so it's doable between two people.
+Another great place to try boquerones is at Mercado de Anton Martin (where we went ham tasting), and any tapas bar will have them as they are widespread in Spain.
+For a nightcap, take a stroll in the area of La Gran Via, making a stop at Circulo de Bellas Artes, where you can visit its rooftop for some cocktails and a city view. *Note: there's a fee to go up, and drinks could be a bit overpriced.